Unidare RFC

 Unidare Rugby Football Club, commonly known as Unidare RFC, is a Rugby union club founded in 1958.
-Unidare currently play at Balcurris park, Ballymun in Dublin city, Ireland.
+The club currently plays at Balcurris park, Ballymun in Dublin city, Ireland.
 The club's emblem is a Raven and they play in Black and Red.
 The club plays in the Junior (J4) section of the Leinster Branch Metropolitan League.

 History

 Foundation

 Unidare Rugby Football Club was founded in 1958 by workers of the Unidare Works in Finglas, which is now defunct.
 During the foundation years (1958–1977) the club participated in the Business Houses Cup Competition and took part in friendly matches during the rest of the season.
 The club did not have their own grounds, but were given the use of a playing field and dressing rooms in Blackrock College by Father Shields.

 Business Houses League

 In 1977 the Business Houses League was formed.
 At that time Unidare Rugby Football Club was given grounds in Unidare Industrial estate on Jamestown Road, Finglas.
 The grounds were developed further by the club with dressing rooms, training lights, etc. The club did well in the Business Houses League, winning it for the first time in the 1980-1981 season.
 AIB had won the competition for the first three seasons of the competition.
 The club continued to participate in this competition during the 1980s.